longhowlam/MeasureCampWorkshop/README.md

 # MeasureCampWorkshop
-some scripts for the measurecamp workshop
+R markdown and some data sets for the measurecamp workshop